-As the bequest was to support midwifery students in hardship, discretion can be used to provide an award of £500, where a student has already maximised funding provided by BU or does not meet standard criteria, where the student is still demonstrating no money available and financial difficulty.
+As the bequest was to support midwifery students in financial difficulty, discretion can be used to provide an award of £500, where a student has already maximised funding provided by BU or does not meet standard criteria, where the student is still demonstrating no money available and financial difficulty.
+This enables the funding to have the most impact.